Skip to main content

 Vancouver, BC V5Z 4H4

-In the internship, you will receive training in psychological assessment, treatment and rehabilitation of children and youth with a wide range of acute and chronic medical and mental health conditions.
-This includes dealing with problems such as coping with pain and loss, adjusting to physical or mental disability and/or handicap, dealing with the stress of illness and injury, and understanding how medical conditions affect family dynamics.
+This includes providing support to children and their families who are experiencing challenges such as coping with pain and loss, adjusting to physical or mental disability, dealing with the stress of illness and injury, and understanding how medical conditions affect family relationships.

-The CPA Accreditation Office:
+The CPA Accreditation Office

 Canadian Psychological Association

-141 Laurier Avenue., Ouest/West, #702
+141 Laurier Avenue, Ouest/West, #702

 Ottawa, Ontario